orenmazor/jobservitor/PROJECT.md

 ### Backlog

 - [ ] Instead of the queue being by time, maybe it should be by requirements?
-- [ ] Executor should respect job requirements
 - [ ] Executors should register themselves with the scheduler
 - [ ] Executors can receive messages from the schedulers
 - [ ] Examine the LIST command for jobs. it relies on the queues, but may be insufficient.